polandy/images2gpx/README.md

 # images2gpx

 ```
-images2gpx is a command line tool which creates a gpx file based on gps data in jpeg images.
+images2gpx is a command line tool which creates a gpx or html files based on gps data in jpeg images.

 Usage:
   java -jar images2gpx.jar [parameters]